Flover: A Temporal Fusion Framework for Efficient Autoregressive Model Parallel Inference: Framework design

-Fig~\ref{fig:memory_fusion} illustrates how this temporal fusion works on GPU memory space.
-The temporal steps conform to the numbers in Fig~\ref{fig:pipeline}.
-The pipeline of model execution contains various compute kernel calls as well as collective communication calls, such as listed in Fig~\ref{fig:memory_fusion} (a).
-Commonly, both calls require the memory offset of tensors and their buffer size, therefore, when fusing new requests to the main inference stream, we need to make sure that their memory space is contiguous for every tensor involved in the stream.
-Thus, the temporal fusion process contains two operations: 1) Place new request memory adjacent to current memory space; 2) Modify \texttt{buffer\_offset} and \texttt{buffer\_size} accordingly.
+Algorithm~\ref{alg:fusion} and Fig~\ref{fig:memory_shuffle1} (first row) illustrate how this temporal fusion works on GPU memory space.
+We update the buffer offset and size once there is a new request available in inference queue $Q_I$.
+Therefore, the temporal fusion process contains two operations: 1) Place new request memory adjacent to current memory space; 2) Modify buffer offset and buffer accordingly.
 Then, when computing kernels or collective operations are called, they can operate on the exact memory space we intend, without involving in additional unnecessary memories.